Air

 9. Why is air considered a mixture?
 A. It has a uniform composition throughout B. Its components can be physically separated C. Its composition can vary in different locations D. It consists only of gases Answer: C. Its composition can vary in different locations

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Air from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Air from previous years.

 (a) List two gases which are monatomic